kumahq/kuma-website/app/_src/production/dp-config/dpp-on-kubernetes.md

 By default, containers start in any order, so an app container can start even though a dataplane container might not be ready to receive traffic.

-Making initial requests, such as connecting to a database, can fail for a brief period after the pod is started. ```
+Making initial requests, such as connecting to a database, can fail for a brief period after the pod starts.

 To mitigate this problem try setting
 * `runtime.kubernetes.injector.sidecarContainer.waitForDataplaneReady` to `true`, or